renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 For MySQL and PostgreSQL it is possible to provide username via `--username=username`, password for the new username via `--password=password` and database name for which the user will be granted admin access via `--db=dbname`.

-- The default MySQL username is root, the password is blank and the default database name is test
+- The default MySQL username is `root`, the password is `semaphoredb` and the default database name is `test`
-- The default PostgreSQL username is postgres and password is blank.
+- The default PostgreSQL username is `runner` and password is `semaphoredb`.

 If no version value is given, a default value will be used according to the following list:

 - mysql: The default value is `5.6`
-- postgres: The default value is `10.6`
+- postgres: The default value is `9.6`
 - redis: The default value is `4`
 - memcached: The default value is `1.5`
 - mongodb: The default value is `4.1`